AshMagill/mernrod/README.md

 This project is a fork of the original <a href="https://github.com/LukeSmithxyz/LARBS">LARBS</a> script.

 I have added all the necessary tools required for MERN and PERN web development.
-It has both gui AND terminal based applications for pretty much everything.
+It has both GUI (graphical user interface) and terminal based applications for pretty much everything.
 Also made everything gruvbox 😀

-### Original Core Programs
+### Original core programs
 * [DWM - tiled window manager](https://dwm.suckless.org/)
 * [ZSH - shell](https://www.zsh.org/)
 * [ST - terminal emulator](https://st.suckless.org/)